ProfNuru/tamaleFitGym/README.md

-# Getting Started with Create React App
+# A generic Gym web application with React

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is the base app for the TamaleFit Gym web app

 ## Available Scripts